Which Hand to Read for Palmistry? The Answer Changes Based on What You're Looking For

 People get hung up on finding the "right" hand because they want a definitive answer about their lives, constantly searching for which hand to read for palmistry.
 Is Palm Reading Real?
 An Honest Answer from the Creators of a Palmistry App tackles this directly.
 Palmistry is an interpretive tradition.
 It is a framework to force you to look at your own behavior.

 If you only look at one hand, you miss the friction.
 The lines are not a life sentence.
 They are a map of your tendencies.
-Most people have a prominent fate line on their non-dominant hand that completely fades on their active hand.
-This usually means they abandoned their family's expectations to build their own weird, specific life.
+Plenty of people find a prominent fate line on their non-dominant hand that fades on their active hand.
+Read traditionally, that says they abandoned their family's expectations to build their own weird, specific life.
 The tension between the two hands is where the actual reading happens.

 Want to see yours?